mmiranda222/.statsuite/content/changelog/_index.md

 Major changes:

 - [dotstatsuite-data-lifecycle-manager#50](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager/issues/50) Download selected data in Excel format (with simple layout).
 The .Stat Suite is here enhanced with a new component **DLM Excel-Addin**.
 The **DLM Excel-Addin** is delivered as a ClickOnce application and is deployed using the common procedure for [deployment of ClickOnce applications](https://msdn.microsoft.com/en-us/library/t71a733d.aspx).
+Access the installation files from [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-excel-addin).
 The DLM Excel-Addin is developed to fully configure connection endpoints, in order to retrieve data within Excel tables with simple layout.
 You can find more information about deployment, setting up and configuration [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-excel-addin/blob/master/README.md).

 ![DLM Excel-Addin](/images/dlm-wizard-01.png)